Code-Institute-Submissions/iKelvvv-MS4/README.md

 [Go to the top](#table-of-contents)

 ### Project Goals
-The main goal of this project is to allow the user to sign up, sign in/out, create/update a user profile and to create/update/delete a table booking in a simple and effective process.
+The main goal of this project is to allow the user to sign up, sign in/out, create/update a user profile and create/update/delete a table booking in a simple and effective process.

 ### User Goals:
 First Time Visitor Goals
 -   As a first-time visitor, I want to book a table at my chosen date and time.
--   As a first-time visitor, I want to view the menu for the restaurant, so that i can make a decision to book a table or not.
+-   As a first-time visitor, I want to view the menu for the restaurant, so that I can decide to book a table or not.
 -   As a first-time visitor, I want to be able to get the contact details of the restaurant with ease.

 Returning Visitor Goals
 -   As a Returning Visitor, I want to update my booking details.
--   As a Returning Visitor, I want to cancel a booking i have already made.
+-   As a Returning Visitor, I want to cancel a booking I have already made.
 -   As a Returning Visitor, I want to edit my profile for any future bookings.

 Frequent User Goals